How to apply for a drought order or an emergency drought order if you're a water company.

 - both the Environment Agency and Natural Resources Wales if the order could affect both England and Wales

-- Natural England or Natural Resources Wales (and National Parks authorities, if relevant) if your application is likely to affect a statutory designated site, eg a Habitats Directive site, Ramsar site, site of special scientific interest (SSSI), local nature reserve (LNR), national nature reserve (NNR) or marine conservation area (MCA)
+- Natural England or Natural Resources Wales (and National Parks authorities, if relevant) if your application is likely to affect a statutory designated site, such as a Habitats Directive site, Ramsar site, site of special scientific interest (SSSI), local nature reserve (LNR), national nature reserve (NNR) or marine conservation area (MCA)

 Tell others about your application